distribusion/retailer_api_documentation/source/includes/_introduction.md

 ## Passenger types

-We also thrive to standardise passenger (ticket) types accross multiple carriers, every time it is possible.
+We also thrive to standardise passenger (ticket) types across multiple carriers, every time it is possible.
 Two carriers having the same definition of a ticket type, will have the same passenger type code.
 For example, every time a carrier have the same definition of an adult that an other carrier, they will both share the same passenger type code.

 ## Confirm Price and Availability